x0wllaar/tpf/README.md

     tpf client key --keyfile key.ckey load ONION_ADDR

-On your client computer, use [socat](https://sourceforge.net/projects/unix-utils/files/socat/1.7.3.2/) to forward ports via Tor (this is not needed for simple HTTP sharing):
+On your client computer, use the `forward` command of `tpf` to forward ports via Tor (this is not needed for simple HTTP sharing):

-    socat -dd -ls tcp-listen:33389,fork socks4a:127.0.0.1:ONION_ADDR:3389,socksport=9150,socksuser=rdp1
+    tpf forward --fromaddr 33389 --toaddr ONION_ADDR:3389
+    Forwarding localhost:33391 -> 127.0.0.1:9150 -> ONION_ADDR:3389

-Connect to 127.0.0.1:33389 with your RDP client of choice.
+Connect to localhost:33389 with your RDP client of choice.

-To stop the forwarding, on the server computer run:
+To stop the forwarding, on the server run:

     tpf service --keyfile service.skey stop